jexxa-projects/JexxaTutorials/ContractManagement/README.md

     enum ContractSchema implements MetadataSchema
     {
         /**
          * This MetaTag represents the contract number.
-Since it is a  numeric value we use a numberTag.
+Since it is a numeric value, we use a numberTag.
 As most
          * predefined {@link MetaTag} class, we just provide an accessor function to get the value from the managed object.
          */
         CONTRACT_NUMBER(numericTag(element -> element.getContractNumber().value())),